alysivji/advent-of-code/2016/README.md

 - [ ] final vs const
 - [ ] clean up how we approach this problem to make it easy to switch between test cases and actual dataset
 - [ ] add assert statement for Day 1
+- [ ] should we start approaching everything with an OOP mindset?
+  - very easy to set up equality b/w objects: https://work.j832.com/2014/05/equality-and-dart.html

 ## Daily Impressions